cmouli692/the_chef_kart/README.md

 User Endpoints

-GET /users - Retrieve all users
+GET / - Retrieve all users

-POST /users - Create a new user

 Post Endpoints

-GET /posts - Retrieve all posts
+GET / - Retrieve all posts

-POST /posts - Create a new post
+POST / - Create a new post

 Technologies Used